CartoDB/airship/packages/components/src/components/as-category-widget/README.md

 #### **error**: string=''
 Use this attribute to put the widget in "error mode".
-When this attribute is given it's text will be shown in the subheader and the widget content wont be displayed.
+When this attribute is given, its text will be shown in the subheader and the widget content won't be displayed.

 ```code
 lang: html